 I never paid attention to airport duty-free shops until I moved my life outside the U.S. to a country with seriously tight importation policies.
 Duty free is like the United Nations of shopping—and it's awesome.

 What little is allowed here into Argentina is taxed to death and marked up to unreasonable prices.
 Just like that, I was changing my schedule to get to the airport early to load up on things like alcohol (gifts!), sunglasses, makeup, and chocolate.

 Even now when I'm back in the U.S., I still find myself gravitating toward duty-free shopping, because there just aren't deals many other places like what's going in those shops, even in the Land of the Free.

 The majority of items sold in duty-free shops are products that are usually slapped with high taxes when sold in a country's regular stores.
 In some places like Europe, buying duty free is a glorious way to avoid paying that local tax, so there's that added bonus.

-The general rule of thumb is: If the product is something that’ll get taxed in a country’s regular territory (not the airport), the best bet is to buy duty free.
-This includes goods that are easy to demonize—and therefore tax—like liquor and tobacco, as well as obvious imports like Swiss chocolate anywhere but Switzerland.
+The general rule of thumb is: If the product is something that'll get taxed in a country's regular territory (not the airport), the best bet is to buy duty free.
+This includes goods that are easy to demonize—and therefore tax—like liquor and tobacco such as the one found on that review of La Aroma de Cuba, as well as obvious imports like Swiss chocolate anywhere but Switzerland.